 If your dog has eaten chocolate in the last 2 hours, your veterinarian may induce vomiting to work the toxins out of your dog’s body quickly without it being absorbed into your pups bloodstream.

-It is important to note that older dogs that already have heart conditions are most at risk for sudden death.
+important to note that older dogs that already have heart conditions are most at risk for sudden death.